tfrenkiel040/website/_posts/2024-12-24-demand-gen.md

 I have been thinking about the term ‘demand gen’ a lot.
 It is a much-used term in marketing circles, especially those working in software companies (as I do).
 But it struck me early on that there wasn’t any clarity about what it actually meant.

 Still, I wanted to know what people were talking about, so I asked professor Mark Ritson in a session with MiniMBA alumni.
 He said that “it’s the performance marketers term for brand building’.
 Well, I thought, why not just call it that, then?

+I also [asked people on LinkedIn](https://www.linkedin.com/posts/thomasfrenkiel_demandgeneration-marketing-activity-7223673367113961473-pXz-){:target="_blank" rel="noopener noreferrer"} to explain it to me, but wasn't really satisfied with any of the answers.

 Another place where I saw the term demand creation was in the book ‘Good Strategy, Bad Strategy’.
 In the chapter called ‘Creating Higher Demand’, Rumelt writes: